mmaul/pkgtool/README.md

     BUILD_LIKE = App;
     SetupTool::run();

 That is all you need to build a Felix Application with Setup tool.
+(Well that and a README.md package definition file and a conformant directory structure.
+As far as the directory structure goes 'scoop get lib-template mylib' can help you with that.)

 What does that actually do for you?
 Providing you are conforming to the App directory structure for your project it wil:
 * Compile all felix source in the bin directory to a static binary executable
 * Execute tests source located in the test directory report the results and stop the build on errors.